nicoaugereau/gladys-alsamixer/README.md

 This module allows you to adjust the loudspeaker volume and the microphone sensitivity of Gladys.
 Volume increases or decreases in increments of 5%.
+It creates de device, so you can control volume level too, mute microphone.

 Prerequisites